artf/cimice/README.md

 # Cimice

 Cimice is an experimental user session recorder.
-The goal is to recreate, in part, the core function of already popular cloud services available online like Hotjar or Inspectlet.
+The goal is to recreate, at least in part, the core function of already popular cloud services available online like Hotjar or Inspectlet.

 ## License